SpongePowered/SpongeDocs/source/devs/forge/contributing.rst

 You can download IntelliJ IDEA here: https://www.jetbrains.com/idea/download/ (Choose the "Community Version" unless you want to pay for the Ultimate Edition.
-You do not need the Ultimate Edition to develop plugins, as the Community Version still contains all the tools you need.)
+You do not need the Ultimate Edition, as the Community Version still contains all the tools you need.)

 git Download
 ~~~~~~~~~~~~